Desert

 <<barren region>>

-Between Egypt and the Promised Land lay the “Vast and dreadful desert, that thirsty and waterless land, with its venomous snakes and scorpions” (Deut 8:15).
+The only route between Egypt and the Promised Land was through the “Vast and dreadful desert, that thirsty and waterless land, with its venomous snakes and scorpions” (Deut 8:15).
 This was the Negev or desert area covering over 13,000 square km, about 55% of Israel’s land area.
 Even though it was an inhospitable place God miraculously sustained the 2 million or so Israelites in it for 40 years.
 The harsh conditions should have been an incentive to obey whatever God asked of them so they could get into the fertile productive area of the Promised Land of plenty.
 The actual journey through the desert could have been completed in a few days and not the 40 years it took because of their stubbornness and unbelief (Num 14:26-35).
-They looked to what was against them, not the Lord God who was for them.
+They looked to what was against them, not the Lord God who was for them, but they didn’t learn the lessons afforded to them in the wilderness – reliance on and obedience to God, and being grateful for His provision in spite of the surroundings.

 Look for the good even in the ‘desert’